 Anyway, here’s my 5 cents worth on how this Major is going to play out, and just who the main contenders are.

-- Mickelson’s playing partner for the 1st two rounds is Bubba Watson, another long-hitting and creative lefty, but will he have enough width of fairway (like Augusta) for him to shine?
+- Mickelson’s playing partner for the 1st two rounds is that site Bubba Watson, another long-hitting and creative lefty, but will he have enough width of fairway (like Augusta) for him to shine?
 Not really, I’m inclined to think.

-- And if accuracy off the tee box is not too much of an issue, can Tiger play well?
+- why not look here And if accuracy off the tee box is not too much of an issue, can Tiger play well?
 I didn’t think he’d make the cut at the much narrower Muirfield track for Jack’s Memorial, but he managed with some short game heroics.
 But then when his fragile short game abandoned him … well nobody could ever have seen that 85 coming.
 Makes the cut again, then fades on the weekend again.

 - I heard a wonderful expression the other day about golfers who play within themselves and always seem to contend on tough Major courses.
 “Plodders and plotters” are exactly what Jim Furyk is all about – a lone US Open his only Major – and the testament to his type of game.
 Matt Kuchar is not far behind Furyk in this category.

 - And a couple others?
 Defending champion Martin Kaymer, and in-formJustin Rose, who won this Open at Merion 2 years ago.